 Avoid a Restart to Your Forgiveness Application Process

 Customers who have applied for loan forgiveness, but not finalized their application or completed the e-sign process by Feb.
 26 must restart their loan forgiveness application beginning Friday, March 5.
 Additional information will be required with the new application

 Additionally, for all customers, due to changes in SBA guidance, principal and interest payments for PPP loans will no longer be due seven months from the funding date.
 Due dates are dependent on other dates and factors.
 Customers who do not apply for loan forgiveness within 10 months of the end of their 24-week covered period will be required to begin making principal and interest payments.

 Other Loan Forgiveness Requirements

-When you apply, you will need to provide documentation for your eligible expenses.
+When you apply for forgiveness, you will need to provide documentation for your eligible expenses.
 If you have questions about eligible expenses, please visit the SBA website* for a complete list.

 We want to help make this process as seamless as possible.
 If you have questions, schedule an appointment for a banker to reach out to you by phone.

 Update for Economic Injury Disaster Loan (EIDL) Recipients